 Some have done so to overcome serious health conditions (including primarily physical ailments, such as asthma, Celiac’s disease, Crohn’s and IBS, as well as problems showing up on a mental-emotional level, such as ADHD, anxiety and depression).

-As you share role models such as these, take extra care not to compare, judge or make your own teen feel “less than.”
+As you point out role models such as these, take extra care not to compare, judge or make your own teen feel “less than.”

-Gently, with as little fuss as possible, bring paleo peer examples into their sphere of awareness.
+Gently, with as little fuss as possible, bring paleo peers into their sphere of awareness.
 Then just sit back and wait.

-This perhaps most important of all.
+This perhaps the most important tip of all.
 Fail to follow it, and there’s high risk of derailing all your other efforts.

 Make healthy, appealing options available; try to get the whole family on board; and teach teens what different foods do to their bodies.

-But please, please, please, don’t turn paleo-primal eating into a strict set of “food rules” or an “Us-versus-You” struggle.
+But please, please, please, don’t turn paleo-primal eating into a strict set of “food rules” or “me-versus-you” struggle.

 Instead, work the paleo-primal angle artfully, subtly.
 Think of yourself as mindfully, patiently planting seeds.
 These probably won’t sprout straight away (and may even take years to surface).